 UWest takes seriously any complaint of discrimination.
 All complaints are investigated promptly and fully.
-Inquiries concerning UWest's compliance with discrimination and harassment regulations, including campus policies and complaint filing, process, and resolution, may be addressed to the Dean of Student Affairs or the Office of Legal Services.
+Inquiries concerning UWest's compliance with discrimination and harassment regulations, including campus policies and complaint filing, process, and resolution, may be addressed to the Chief Student Services Officer or the Office of Legal Services.
 Complaints may also be filed directly with: